Language Reference

 Numbers can be written in decimal, hexadecimal, or binary.

-- Decimal numbers must start with a digit.
+- Decimal numbers must start with a decimal digit.

 - Hexadecimal numbers are prefixed with